 So please, don’t:

-• Invent a stupid pronunciation, especially for a [relatively] normally spelled name.
+Invent a stupid pronunciation, especially for a (relatively) normally spelled name.
 A friend told me of a girl she knows named Le-ah.
-No, it's not pronounced "Lee ah."
-It's not pronounced "Lee."
-It's "Lee dash ah."
+No, it’s not pronounced “Lee ah.”
+It’s not pronounced “Lee.”
+It’s “Lee dash ah.”
 You read that right.
-"Lee dash ah."
+“Lee dash ah.”
 The dash in the name is part of the pronunciation.
-I thought my friend was kidding, but you can't make stuff like this up.
-Poor Le-ah is going to be insane by the time she's 4.
+I thought my friend was kidding, but you can’t make stuff like this up.
+Poor Le-ah is going to be automatically correcting people by the time she’s 3.

 Obviously, you can name your kid whatever you want, so really my point is this: if you’re going give your kid a goofy name, have a damn good reason.
 Or at least a mediocre story.

-On a related note, if you're going to be "that guy" and give your kid an effed up name, don't also be the guy who refuses to share the name because you're afraid of negative commentary or feedback.
-As soon as someone tells me they're not sharing baby names, I assume the name they picked sucks or will scare people—-and they know it.
+On a related note, if you’re going to be “that guy” and give your kid an effed up name, don’t also be the guy who refuses to share the name because you’re afraid of negative commentary or feedback.
+As soon as someone tells me they’re not sharing baby names, I assume the name they picked sucks or will scare people … and they know it.
 When you pick a name for your kid—good or bad—own it.
-Don't be a puss about it.
+Don’t be a puss about it.
 If someone begins to pooh-pooh your name, cut them off.
 Who cares if the biggest moron in their high school was Skippy, or the biggest douche was Biff?
-That's their experience, not yours.
-Who cares if your coworkers think Maroon Marmalade is a terrible name as long as you love it.
+That’s their experience, not yours.
+Who cares if your coworkers think Maroon Marmalade is a terrible name as long as you love it?
 Most people know better than to slam your baby name anyway.
-Everyone is so damn sensitive nowadays.
 But on the bright side of the unwanted commentary, someone might actually have a helpful tidbit about your name that you should know before legally assigning it to your child.
-Like, "Adam Samuel Samsonite?
-Soooo…his initials will be ASS?"
+Like, “Adam Samuel Samsonite?
+Soooo … his initials will be ASS?”
 Oh hell no. Thanks for pointing that out, Friend.